-2.2 SmartCode Interview on Pressetext (February 2010)
+3.1 SmartCode Interview on Pressetext (February 2010)

 SmartCoDe Coordinator Peter Neumann has given an interview to the Austrian Web Portal Pressetext.
 Since the interview has been given in German, it is not displayed here.
-The full text however can be references either at:
+The full text however can be references at the Pressetext portal: